t0man2021/SOLIDITY_TOKEN/README.md

-# Project Title
+# Creating a Token

-This Solidity program is a simple program that demonstrates the mint and burn function of token.
+This Solidity program is a simple program that creates token and demonstrates the mint and burn function of token.
 The purpose of this program is to show the mint and burn function of a token

 ## Description